beshu-tech/readonlyrest-docs/kibana.md

 To enable this:

-1. Find your authentication proxy or identity proviedr login URL for the ROR app
+1. Find your authentication proxy or identity provider login URL for the ROR app
 2. Open up `conf/kibana.yml` and add `readonlyrest_kbn.custom_login_link: "https://../login"`

 The advantage of this approach is a streamlined user experience for users that login with an external IdP.
 The disadvantage is that you give up the possibility to login as a local user in ROR, as the login form will be always skipped.